soulcutter/blog.soulcutter.com/_posts/2017-11-16-instrumenting-ruby-methods.markdown

 {% endhighlight %}

 Not bad!
-Now we don't have to define a `Module` for every method - the `Instrumentation` class will build modules for us based on the template we've given it.
+Now we don't have to define a `Module` for every method - the `Instrumentation` class will build modules for us based on the template we've provided.

 You may have noticed a tweak that was made to the invocation of `super` - because we are using the block form of `define_method` we must call `super` with arguments rather than the implied arguments of a bare call to `super`.
 If you